apache/openwhisk/docs/reference.md

 The Docker skeleton is a convenient way to build OpenWhisk-compatible Docker images.
 You can install the skeleton with the `wsk sdk install docker` CLI command.

 The main binary program must be located in `/action/exec` inside the container.
-The executable receives the input arguments via a singlecommand-line argument string which can be deserialized as a `JSON` object.
+The executable receives the input arguments via a single command-line argument string which can be deserialized as a `JSON` object.
 It must return a result via `stdout`.

 You may include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.